 Luxury Escapes markets discounted rates (compared to the hotel’s ‘rack rate’) and throws in a number of perks; this offer included a three-course dinner at the hotel’s Pool Grill.
 You can read about that experience here.

 A flight delay out of Melbourne meant our projected arrival time at the hotel of around 5.30 stretched to 7pm.
 The executive lounge serves food up until that time each night and we were both keen to be able to relax, have a drink and a couple of snacks after sitting on our moneymakers for a rather long time.

 The hotel entrance to the Marriott Tang Plaza (which is on the corner of Orchard and Scotts Roads) is not immediately obvious.
-There’s a ground floor cafe, popular with smokers (particularly those who like to puff away on cigars) and the doors leading into the Tang Plaza department store are easy to spot.
+There’s a ground floor open air cafe, popular with smokers (particularly those who like to puff away on cigars) and the doors leading into the Tang Plaza department store are easy to spot.
 The hotel entrance is up a slight ramp but the only interior feature visible from here is escalators going to function floors.
 You walk down the entranceway and turn left to see the hotel lobby.

 This is kept in a dark and moody state all hours of the day.
 It’s also very heavily perfumed and not just from the large floral arrangements dotted throughout.
 We managed to locate our way to the reception desk and asked if we would be able to check in at the executive lounge – as we’d done pretty much in every other hotel where we had lounge access.

 A supervisor at the reception desk said that wasn’t possible.
 We needed to check in at the lobby.
 It should be noted that Marriott does have an online check-in system; this is only available a couple of hours before the regular check-in time and not very helpful if you’re flying long haul and don’t have internet access on your phone (we disable global roaming when we travel because of the ridiculous costs).
 The supervisor, having told us ‘what’s what’, then disappeared.